 - Ten Ways to Reduce Eye Strain With Technology

-When I was dealing with severe seasonal allergies that left my eyes almost swollen shut, I used a screen reader in the classroom to follow along with notes on the board, read my textbooks/assignments, and to take tests in various classes.
+When I had temporary blindness/no usable vision as the result of an eye infection for a few days, I had to find a way to access information nonvisually.
+To accomplish this, I used a screen reader in the classroom to follow along with notes on the board, read my textbooks/assignments, and to take tests in various classes.
 I like to use bone conducting headphones for listening to my screen reader because I can still hear other people around me and follow along in class, though I have other friends who prefer to have one earbud in to listen to their screen readers.

 - How To Use Select to Speak on Android